-NatureServe has received a prestigious award for organizational excellence from the John D. and Catherine T. MacArthur Foundation.
+NatureServe has received one of the nonprofit world’s most prestigious awards for organizational excellence from the John D. and Catherine T. MacArthur Foundation.

-The Foundation bestows its annual MacArthur Award for Creative and Effective Institutions (MACEI) on a group of exceptional nonprofits that demonstrate innovation and impact in tackling the world's most pressing problems.
+The Foundation bestows its annual MacArthur Award for Creative and Effective Institutions (MACEI) on exceptional nonprofits that demonstrate innovation and impact in tackling the world's most pressing problems.
+No problem is more urgent than protecting the Earth’s biodiversity, and no group has done more to understand biodiversity than has NatureServe, according to the MacArthur Foundation.

 The MacArthur Award will further NatureServe’s mission most critically on two fronts: increasing the organization’s voice in the dialogue over global change and expanding our role as an enabler of “citizen science.”